-- accelerate their own learning about how to achieve breakthroughs and overcome systemic barriers, while - showing a diversity of pathways towards transition that other cities across Europe can learn from and adapt to in their own context.
+- accelerate their own learning about how to achieve breakthroughs and overcome systemic barriers, and - show a diversity of pathways towards transition that other cities across Europe can learn from and adapt to their own context.

-Where available, the Pilot Cities' efforts will build on their past and/or current innovation initiatives, paying attention to what has been learned or is currently being learned.
-They will also identify what is needed to enable accelerated change.
+Where available, Pilot Cities' effort will build on their past and/or current innovation efforts, paying attention to what has/is being learned, and to set out what is needed to enable accelerated change.

-Illustrative examples:
+Illustrative examples